zjunlp/DeepKE/README.md

 tar -xzvf data.tar.gz
 ```

+Many types of data formats are supported,and details are in each part.

 **Step5** Training (Parameters for training can be changed in the `conf` folder)

 We support visual parameter tuning by using *wandb*.